mattrdiamond/React-contact-list/README.md

 # React Contacts App

 This repo is part of an in-class project for the Udacity React Nanodegree.
+This simple contacts app allows you to search through your contacts by name.
+You can also remove a contact from the list by clicking the delete button next to their name.
+React Router is used to manage the apps screens.

 ## Project Setup